-Service Description Purpose Lean Six Sigma Lean Six Sigma (LSS) is defined as a set of concepts, principles and tools used to create and deliver the most value from the customers' perspective while consuming the fewest resources and fully utilizing the skills and knowledge of those who do the work.1 The City's LSS initiative is based upon a team structure where members work collaboratively to identify opportunities for improvement in service delivery and operational practices to increase efficiency, capacity and quality of product or service.
-LSS identifies and eliminates unnecessary steps, streamlines processes and ultimately improves value for the end users (our customers).
-LSS aligns with Council's 2015-19 Strategic Plan vision, mission and values, as well as many elements of Focus Area 4: "Leading in Public Service"; 'Innovative and supportive organizational practices' and 'Excellent service delivery'.
-Internal Audit Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.
-It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.2 Assist the Administration, Audit Committee and Council in fulfilling their oversight responsibilities.
+Service Review Tool Description Purpose Internal Audit Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.
+It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+1 Assist Civic Administration, Audit Committee and Council in fulfilling their oversight responsibilities.
 Provide independent, objective audit and advisory services designed to add value and improve the effectiveness of the City's control, compliance and governance processes.
 Zero-based Budgeting Zero-based Budgeting (or Zero-based Reviews) refers to the methodology of building a budget "from the ground up" to achieve the level of service planned.
 Zero-based Reviews are scalable and may be conducted at the service, business unit or object account level.
 Identification of the necessary resources to deliver the unit's objectives/outcomes asking the following questions: Is the program/service effective? - Are we doing the right thing?
 Is the service achieving the objectives desired by Council or the Administration?
 If effective, is the program/service efficient? - Are we doing things in the right way?
 Could this program be delivered in a way that is less costly, but achieves the same goals?
 Avoids an "incremental increase" budget approach.
 Identify opportunities to reallocate budget to higher priority corporate initiatives (i.e. Service Review Targets).
+Program Reviews Program Reviews refers to the detailed analysis of existing programs (e.g., grants, loans, revenue streams) provided and/or delivered by the Corporation.
+Determine the alignment of the program being reviewed with the Corporation's Strategic Plan.
+Assess the effectiveness and efficiency of the program in achieving the stated goals and associated key performance metrics of that program.
+Consider the financial sustainability of the program.

-As defined by the Lean Enterprise Institute.
-2 As defined by the Institute of Internal Auditors.
+1 As defined by the Institute of Internal Auditors.